 Evaluation is a process that applies systematic inquiry to program management, improvement, and decision making.
 Evaluation is also used to assess the status or progress of a strategy (i.e., a group of meaningfully connected programs, not just the simple aggregation of multiple programs) or an initiative (a grouping of strategies).
 Evaluation Capacity is the ability of staff and their organizations to do evaluation.
 Because evaluation is systematic, it involves proficiency in a particular set of skills.

 This GrantCraft Leadership Series paper produced in partnership with Rockefeller Philanthropy Advisors, explores the core frameworks that shape private foundations, and offers a roadmap for funders interested in reflecting on these frameworks to better align purpose, public benefit, and action.
-This resource provides clear, practical guidance for funders looking to examine their organizational structures and strategize about their capacities and operations through discussion questions, action steps, and lessons from peers.
-It is intended to provide an accessible and actionable introduction of RPA’s Theory of the Foundation to a global funder audience.

 Understanding how to build a culture of learning to support your staff can be challenging.
 Whether you are a small foundation just starting to develop a new approach to learning or you are a well-established grantmaker looking for fresh ideas, this free, 45-minute webinar will help you support learning in your organization.
 Listen to the webinar, or download the slides.